Feuerfest

 And what about the Microsoft Authenticator?

 Honestly?
 I'm forced to use this by my employer as we don't allow any other form of 2FA for authentication in our company.
-As it also implements some sort of custom 2FA no other app supports I couldn't be bothered to search for a solution.
+This is a configured setting in our MS365 organisation.
+Therefore I can't replace the Microsoft Authenticator with another app.

 Hence there is only one account tied to it.
 So I did what was reasonable: I removed the app, deleted all settings and cached files, reinstalled the app and just enrolled my account again.